How to Pick the Right Carpet Type

 1. Know the Maintenance Requirements

-While all carpets need maintenance, some materials need professional cleaning and care.
-Kids’ rooms and households with pets need a low-pile and stain-resistant carpet.
-When selecting a carpet, use cleaning methods and detergents suitable for the material.
+All carpets need maintenance, but some materials need professional cleaning and care.
+Kids’ rooms and households with pets need a low-pile and stain-resistant carpet which you can find in nylon and triexta fibers.

 2. Compare the Carpet Padding Options